-Michele Noullet Morfitt - North Island Employment Advisor
+Michele van der Wielen - North Island Employment Advisor

-Michele is Cree and a proud member of the Waterhen Lake First Nation in Saskatchewan.
-Michele has lived and worked in Coast Salish, Nuu-chah-nulth, and Kwakwaka’wakw territories.
-Michele holds a Bachelor of Arts degree, and is working on an Masters of Arts in Counseling Psychology.
-Michele has been active in Aboriginal initiatives involving youth, education, and community for over ten years and has also worked with Indigenous peoples in Guatemala and New Zealand.
+Michele is Cree, French and English, and is a proud member of the Waterhen Lake Cree Nation in Saskatchewan.
+Michele has lived and worked in Coast Salish, Nuu-chah-nulth, and Kwakwaka’wakw territories her whole life.
+Michele holds a Bachelor of Arts degree, with a major in Sociology and has been active in Aboriginal initiatives involving youth, education, and community for over fifteen years.
+She has also worked with Indigenous peoples in Guatemala and Aotearoa (New Zealand).

 Please connect with Michele to book a workshop, request a community visit or to invite her to a career fair within the north island region at Michele.email@example.com.